 Repeat with the remaining cookies.
 Drizzle any remaining chocolate over the Florentines.

-11 Wait for the chocolate to firm up and harden before serving or packaging.
-Stored in an airtight container, these cookies will keep at room temperature for 3 days, or in the fridge for about 2 weeks.
+Stored in an airtight container, these cookies will keep at room temperature for 3 days or in the fridge for about 2 weeks.

 |Nutrition Facts (per serving)|